paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs

 \section{Lossless bit-level compression of state information}

-As an inherently sparse method, \mname{} needs to save information specifying which basis state each expansion coefficient in the vector belongs to.
+As an inherently sparse method, \mname{} needs to store information specifying to which basis state each expansion coefficient in the vector belongs.
 In this appendix, we sketch the lossless compression algorithm that is used to store this information more efficiently.
 This compression is unrelated to the notion of effective Hilbert spaces; as such, this section will be phrased independently of that language to avoid confusion.